5.1.4. image

 </field>

-Now the image will be scaled down to a maximum of 800 pixels on both axis.
+Now the image will be scaled down to a maximum of 800 pixels on both axes.

 If you want the scale down based on the x-axis you can do this: